Duke University Policy and Procedures under the Family Educational Rights and Privacy Act (FERPA)

-A student who believes that information contained in his or her education records is incorrect, misleading, or violative of privacy or other rights may submit a written request to the University Registrar, specifying the document(s) being challenged and the basis for the complaint.
-The request will be sent to the responsible person at the origin of the record in question.
+A student who believes that information contained in his or her education records is incorrect, misleading, or violative of privacy or other rights may submit a written request to the Office of the University Registrar, specifying the document(s) being challenged and the basis for the complaint.
+The request will be sent to the custodian of the record in question.
 Within a reasonable period of time of receipt of the request, the University will decide whether to amend the records in accordance with the request.
 If the decision is to refuse to amend, the student will be so notified and will be advised of the right to a hearing.

 The hearing will be conducted by a University official who does not have a direct interest in the outcome.
 The student will have a full and fair opportunity to present evidence relevant to the issues raised and may be assisted or represented by individuals of his or her choice at his or her own expense, including an attorney.
 The University official conducting the hearing will, after considering all relevant information, make a recommendation to the University Registrar.

-If, as a result of the hearing, the University decides that the information is not inaccurate, misleading, or otherwise in violation of the student's right, the University will inform the student of the right to place in his or her record a statement commenting on the information and/or explaining any reasons for disagreeing with the University's decision.
+If, as a result of the hearing, the University decides that the information is not inaccurate, misleading, or violative of the student's right, the student has the right to place, in his or her record, a statement commenting on the information and/or explaining any reasons for disagreeing with the University's decision.
 Any such explanation will be kept as part of the student's record as long as the contested portion of the record is kept and will be disclosed whenever the contested portion of the record is disclosed.

 FERPA's protection of personally identifiable information in a student's education record ends at the time of death.